 Offered: Annually (even years).

-ECON 335 - Economics of Race and Gender (4)

-This course emphasizes study of both non-labor and labor market outcomes, and analysis of government policies, regulations, race and gender equality, and international comparisons on racial-ethnic and gender.

-Prerequisite: ECON 200 and Completion of College Math Competency or ECON 214.

-Offered: Annually (even years).

 ECON 337 - Economics of Climate Change and Sustainability (4)

 Students are introduced to the economic causes of climate change.
 A global perspective combined with emphasis on the role of uncertainty and sustainable development is used to explore policy responses.